Your High-Risk Baby and Expressing Milk

 Include your baby in the ritual

 You might want to look at a picture of your baby or breathe in the scent of a blanket or cap they have worn as you pump.
 Some mothers listen to audio of their babies’ cries when they begin to pump.
 Others simply think of their baby while pumping.
 Skin-to-skin contact with your baby (called kangaroo care) in the NICU has been found to increase milk production.

 Nighttime pumping sessions will seem less annoying if the pump and collection kit are set up and ready to go when it’s time to wake up to pump.
 Some mothers save steps at night by placing bottles in an insulated cooler with an appropriately sized freezer pack to keep milk chilled correctly until morning.

-It’s easy to get discouraged, bored, or frustrated when pumping at least 8 times, or more than 100 minutes, in 24 hours for day after day–especially if you are having any trouble producing milk.
+It’s easy to get discouraged, bored, or frustrated when pumping at least 8 times, or more than 100 minutes, in 24 hours for day after day.
+This is especially so if you are having any trouble making milk.
 There may be moments when you’d like to throw the breast pump out the window.
-Know that such feelings are normal.
-But don’t throw that pump away.
+Know that such feelings are normal., But don’t throw that pump away.
 It’s an expensive machine, and it’s allowing you to provide the most valuable food your baby can get.
 Remember, by providing your high-risk baby with this exceptional milk, you are a vital member of your baby’s healthcare team.
 It also maintains your milk supply so that you can bond with your baby through nursing when they come home from the hospital.